 |Changes in coat and skin|

 The excellent news is that this disease is not life-threatening.
 Plus, it’s pretty simple and cheap to treat.
-Your dog would have to take oral drugs every day for the remainder of his lives though.
+Your dog would have to take oral drugs every day for the remainder of their lives though.

-Although this is somewhat uncommon in dogs.
-It is generally severe when it impacts dogs.
+Although this is somewhat uncommon in dogs, it is generally severe when it impacts dogs.

 Thyroid cancer is the leading cause of hyperthyroidism in dogs.